 - Kosher salt and freshly ground black pepper

-- Grated parmigiano cheese: For the topping.
+- Grated parmesan cheese: For the topping.

 How to make Tuscan white bean soup